IGVF/atomic-workflows/modules/igvf-chromap/README.md

 The alignment step generates the following output files:

-- `<prefix>.log`: The log file containing information about the alignment process.
+- `<prefix>.log.txt`: The log file containing information about the alignment process.
 - `<prefix>_fragments.tsv.gz`: The fragments file in TSV format, compressed with bgzip.
 - `<prefix>_fragments.tsv.gz.tbi`: The index file for the fragments file.
 Generated using tabix.
 - `<prefix>.log.txt`: A summary file containing statistics about the alignment.